Immersive and Wearable Thermal Rendering for Augmented Reality: Results

-The last type of common AR touch interaction identified by Bhatia et al. is static contact and holding, where users maintain sustained touch with an object or surface.
+The last type of common AR touch interaction identified by Bhatia et al. \cite{bhatiaAugmentingFeelReal2024} is static contact and holding, where users maintain sustained touch with an object or surface.
 This method of interaction is particularly important for perceiving thermal properties of the environment, as humans intuitively use various regions of their skin, such as the palms, fingers, or even forearms, to gather thermal cues.
 However, when a thermal feedback device that requires contact is placed on these sensitive regions, it blocks direct contact with the physical environment.
 This creates a challenge: the user is no longer able to feel the true thermal characteristics of the object they are holding, potentially diminishing their sense of immersion and realism.
 Simply utilizing indirect feedback by itself does not adequately address this, as there is still the possibility the area of skin occluded by the device is needed for intuitive interactions.
-To address this issue, we propose that a thermal feedback device must \emph{incorporate thermal passthrough}, wherein the device measures the thermal properties of a physical object's surface when contact is made with the device and subsequently renders these sensations to the user.
-By doing so, the device can restore the lost thermal interaction with the real-world object, maintaining immersion without sacrificing the benefits of the thermal feedback system.
-This approach allows users to explore and interact with the environment naturally while still benefiting from the augmented thermal feedback provided by the device.